HubReb/mmt_foil_exp/results.md

       beneath the legs of the person walking to the left, light blue from top of that spot to the middle of image over the legs of the woman walking to the right (right most woman walking to the right)
+* 12
+    * textual attention is word-word
+    * visual attention is less distributed
+    * plusieurs: light blue on the people in the background on the left of the most left walking woman, blue to yellow on the people in the background on the right between the walking woman
+    * enfants: red hotspot on the building in the background over the people in the background on the right between the walking woman with dark blue beneath it
+    * jouant: hotspot in the same place as enfants, but dark blue goes upwards, not down
+    * sur: blue on the girl in the front, dark blue on her legs, on the people walking to the right and on the building in the background in between the trees
+    * un: yellow spot on the left people in the background same spot as plusiers light blue one, dark blue on the right most woman walking to the right and in the top left corner
+    * terrain: dark blue on the right most woman walking to the right's legs, on the left most tree and above, blue on the spot on the building between the trees
+    * avec light blue on the building between the trees, dark blue on the people walking to the right, the girl in the front and the people in the packground on the left
+    * des: red hotspot on the people in the background to the right on the tree, betwenn the last two people walking to the right
+* 20
+    * textual attention is word-word
+    * visual:
+    * plusieurs: yellow to red hotspot on the people in the background to the right on the tree, betwenn the last two people walking to the right blue on the left edge on the street
+    * enfants: light blue on the building in the background over the people in the background on the right between the walking woman with dark blue beneath it, light blue  dark glue on girl on the front and beneath the leftmost people in the background, light blue on the people in the background on the left of the most left walking woman
+    * jouant: yellow spot on the building in the background over the people in the background on the right between the walking women with blue on them, blue on the walking women on the left and blue on the people in the background on the left of the most left walking woman
+    * sur: light blue to yellow on the building in the background over the people in the background on the right between the walking woman with blue (left) and dark blue  (right), dark blue on the left side of the crown of the tree on the right
+    * un: red hotspot in top and bottom left corner, light blue on the people in the background on the left of the most left walking woman
+    * terrain: light blue to yellow on the building in the background over the people in the background on the right between the walking woman on the left and the one on the right with blue over her legs, light blue next to the legs of the girl on the front (right)
+    * avec: light blue on the women in the middle walking to the right, blue on the people on the back on the left of the most left walking woman and dark blue on the building in the background over the people in the background between the blue woman
+    * des: light blue to yellow between the walking women in the middle and on the people on the back on the left of the most left walking woman, dark blue on the top left corner and the bottom left corner
+    * ballons: blue on the girl on the front and on the legs of the woman walking to the right next to her and the people on the back on the left of the most left walking woman and light blue on the building in the background over the people in the background on the right between walking women